AmbiML/sparrow-cantrip-full/docs/GettingStarted.md

 Note the above assumes you have the follow prerequisites installed on your system and **in your shell's search path**:
 1. Gcc (or clang) for the target architecture
-2. Rust; at the moment this must be nightly-2021-11-05 (or be prepared to edit at least build/setup.sh).
-Beware that we override the default TLS model to match what CAmkES uses and this override is not supported by stable versions of Rust.
+2. Rust; any nightly build >=nightly-2021-11-05 should work.
+A default version is set in the build/setup.sh script; if that is not what you are using either edit the shell script or export `CANTRIP_RUST_VERSION` in each shell where you work.
+   Beware that we use various nightly-only features that are not supported by stable versions of Rust (e.g. to override the default TLS model).
 3. The python tempita module.
 4. Whichever simulator seL4 expects for your target architecture; e.g. for aarch64 this
    is qemu-system-aarch64.